VysotskiVadim/VysotskiVadim.blog/_drafts/2021-04-27-story-counting-historical-data.markdown

 We could spend more time discovering and splitting down epics in the beginning.
 Would it help us to get a better prediction?
-Let's try to predict release date using the final number of stories - 97.
+Let’s try to predict the release date using the final number of stories - 97.

-On diagram created stories count became parallel to X-axis.
+On the diagram created stories count became parallel to X-axis.
 {% include image.html src="story-counting-6-weeks-stories-created" alt="commutative flow after 6 weeks if all stories were created" %}

 | Weeks of development | Predicted Release Date | Diff with reality\* |